From the coarse geometry of warped cones to the measured coupling of groups: Preliminaries: some definitions, notations and abreviations:

-Uniform Measured Equivalence(UME) is a sub-equivalence relation of `Measure Equivalence' on finitely generated groups introduced by Shalom in \cite{Sh04}.
-Two countable discrete groups $\Gamma$ and $\Lambda$ are called Measured Equivalent(ME) if they have commuting measure preserving free actions on a Borel space $(X, \mu)$ with finite measure Borel fundamental domains, say $X_\Gamma$ and $X_\Lambda$, respectively.
+In \cite{Gr93} (p.
+6), Gromov first formulates a topological criterion for quasi-isometry and introduces measured equivalence as a measure theoretic counterpart of quasi-isometry.
+Two countable discrete groups $\Gamma$ and $\Lambda$ are called \textit{Measured Equivalent}(ME) if they have commuting measure preserving free actions on a Borel space $(X, \mu)$ with finite measure Borel fundamental domains, say $X_\Gamma$ and $X_\Lambda$, respectively.
 The space $(X, \mu)$ is called a `measured coupling space' for the groups $\Gamma$ and $\Lambda$.

-If, moreover, the action of an element of one group, say $\Gamma$, on the fundamental domain of another group, say $X_\Gamma$, is covered by finitely many $\Lambda$-translates of $X_\Lambda$, then these two groups are called UME.
+\textit{Uniform Measured Equivalence}(UME) is a sub-equivalence relation of `Measure Equivalence' on finitely generated groups introduced by Shalom in \cite{Sh04}.
+If, in a measured equivalence relation, the action of an element of one group, say $\Gamma$, on the fundamental domain of another group, say $X_\Lambda$, is covered by finitely many $\Lambda$-translates of $X_\Lambda$, then these two groups are called UME.